pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 You can view orders by navigating to :navpath:Your event: → :fa3-shopping-cart: Orders:.

 Only delete transactions if they are unrelated to the event you are hosting and you cannot find a matching order.
-If pretix has imported  a transaction before, the software recognizes it as a duplicate and ignores it upon repeated import, even if you have deleted the original entry.
+If pretix has imported  a transaction before, the software recognizes it as a duplicate and ignores it upon repeated import, even if the previous entry has been deleted.